 I did not burn bridges, ships, or anything else because that’s stupid.
 When I quit, I did it in a way where I could go back.
 I wrote a simple resignation letter and left amicably.

 I might have to start over at the bottom of the org chart but that’s fine.
 I had the skills, had once been cleared to work in the defense industry, and “retreating” was still an option.

 If things didn’t work out, I’d go back.
 That’s not to say it would’ve been easy to go back.
 There would’ve been quite a bit of pride swallowing but at least there was a way back.

 You can push harder when you have a safety net.

 In Scott Trench’s book Set for Life, he talks about a financial runway.
 “A Financial Runway is the amount of time you could survive without the need for wage-paying work or actively working to produce income.” (from his guest post)

-I used a similar idea in 2008 – I took the income I earned on the side and calculated it as a multiple of my full-time job's salary.
+I used a similar idea in 2008 – I took the income I earned on the side and calculated it as a multiple of my full-time job’s salary.
 If my salary was $60,000 and I made $120,000 – I “bought” myself two years.
-My financial runway was two years because I “pre-earned” that income.
+I set my financial runway ats two years because I “pre-earned” that income.

 When I quit, I had amassed ~10 years of financial runway.
 I knew that even if this whole blogging thing flamed out, I’d be 10 years ahead of schedule and had that much time to figure out the next thing. (or go back and perhaps retire a little early)